gitleaks/gitleaks/README.md

       --no-banner                     suppress banner
       --no-color                      turn off color for verbose output --redact uint[=100]             redact secrets from logs and stdout.
 To redact only parts of the secret just apply a percent value from 0..100.
 For example --redact=20 (default 100%)
-  -f, --report-format string          output format (json, csv, junit, sarif) (default "json") -r, --report-path string            report file
+  -f, --report-format string          output format (json, csv, junit, sarif, template) -r, --report-path string            report file
       --report-template string        template file used to generate the report (implies --report-format=template) -v, --verbose                       show verbose output from scan